Professor Emeritus of Theology

 Ph.D., Emory University

-Dr. Mathews is a Theologian-in-Residence at the Church Health Center in Memphis, where his work includes leading educational events for pastors, church leaders, and healthcare professionals that encourage an integrative approach to health and spirituality.
+Dr. Mathews is a Theologian-in-Residence at Church Health in Memphis, where his work includes leading educational events for pastors, church leaders, and healthcare professionals that encourage an integrative approach to health and spirituality.
 He is an ordained Ruling Elder in the Presbyterian Church (U.S.A.) and an active member at Idlewild Presbyterian Church.
 Dr. Mathews is also a fine art photographer who actively exhibits his work that explores the intersection of artistic creativity and theological reflection.
 He reflections on faith and photography may be found at Fiat Lux, his blog.